chzbrgr71/container-hackfest/challenges/challenge10-cicd.md

 4. Create a Jenkins pipeline with Build and Deploy stages (Sample in repo)

-    * Create Jenkinsfile
+    * Write a Jenkinsfile for your pipeline
-    * Add code to configure variables and build parameters

         * Add a stage for Golang build and test
         * Add a stage to create Docker containers and push to ACR
         * Add a stage to update kube deployments with new image tag
+        * There is a sample Jenkinsfile in the repo

+    * Open Jenkins Blue Ocean
+    * Create a new Pipeline
+    * Select Github and provide an access token
+    * Select your org and pick "New Pipeline" then pick your repo
+    * Wait for the pipeline to be created and check the results

-5. Deploy and test the pipeline in Jenkins
+5. Test the pipeline in Jenkins with "Build Now"
 6. Update code and ensure pipeline deploys new version of app
 7. Setup webhook to fire pipeline on code change